michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0142.md

 - n: the difference between an observed value and the expected value of a variable or function
 - n: the error of a compass due to local magnetic disturbances
 ### Family
+- deviation: deviationism, deviations+
+- deviance: deviances
-deviation: deviationism, deviations+;deviance: deviances;deviate: deviance, deviated, deviates, deviating, deviatingly, deviation;deviating: undeviating;deviationism: deviationist;deviationist: deviationists;undeviating: undeviatingly
+- deviate: deviance, deviated, deviates, deviating, deviatingly, deviation
+- deviating: undeviating
+- deviationism: deviationist
+- deviationist: deviationists
+- undeviating: undeviatingly
 ### Examples
 - A deviation in supermarket chicken prices of that magnitude would have cost U.S. grocery shoppers billions of dollars in recent years.
 - Rather than scrutinize your period blood for any unusual characteristics, she recommends keeping an eye out for deviations from your normal flow or schedule.